Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/contoso_hypermarket/deployment/_index.md

   ![Screenshot showing location of fabric setup PowerShell script](./img/fabric-run-script.png)

-- Users are prompted to complete authentication using code to log into the Entra ID tenant to create fabric workspace.
+- Users are prompted to complete authentication using a device code to log into the Entra ID tenant to create fabric workspace.
 Copy 1) device authentication URL and 2) Code from the command-line as shown below.

   ![Screenshot showing device authentication URL and code](./img/fabric-device-authentication.png)